sjoerdvankreel/firefly-synth-2/README.md

 shows up as a different line (frequency response in the filter case, but the same applies to oscis and envelopes) in the graph plot.
 See bottom of the page for screenshot.

 LFO demo shows plotting of per-voice LFO to gain for the osci.
 In case CLAP per-voice modulation is applied too, things get stacked.

-And the FM + echo demo just kicks ass.

 # Why yet another one?
 There's a couple things i wanted to do that prove difficult to retrofit onto FF1.